 Select Spectrometer | Configure from the menu and set system parameters.
 In the Wavelength Calibration page, the coefficients for your system were loaded as part of the .spec file.
-Under Spectrometer Channel, make sure that both Master and the Enabled box are selected.
+Check the Enabled box for each channel in your system.
 In the A/D Interface page, enter the same values as you did in the Configure Hardware dialog box.
-When you exit OOIBase32, this data is stored in the the .spec file.
+When you exit OOIBase32, this information is stored in the spectrometer configuration file.